SE-317-Fall-23/open-source-project-analysis-rgbrgmnn/Second-question.md

 Use the search bar within the Issues tab to search for terms related to testing, such as "testing strategy," "test cases," or "test automation."
 -->
 - Investigate any discussions related to testing practices within the project.
-- Give a link to the Github PR or issue
+- Give a link to the Github PR or issu
 - Summarize key points or insights from these discussions.
 - Offer your interpretation of how the project's testing practices align with industry standards or best practices.